Unit VIII. Healing the Soul

 Native American Stages of Journeying

-in modern societies).
-It may induce a form of wandering in which the
+adulthood in modern societies).
+It may induce a form of wandering

-person goes into nature and simply wanders attempting to find his/her soul.
+in which the person goes into nature and simply wanders attempting to find

 Soul initiation involves the tests and trials that determine one’s readiness